microsoft/CameraTraps/INSTALLATION.md

 conda create -n pytorch-wildlife python=3.8 -y conda activate pytorch-wildlife
 ```
-NOTE: Please use the Anaconda Prompt if you are using Anaconda for Windows.
+NOTE: For Windows users, please use the Anaconda Prompt if you are using Anaconda.
+Otherwise, please use PowerShell for the conda environment and the rest of the set up.

 ### Ubuntu
 If you are using a clean install of Ubuntu, additional libraries of OpenCV may need to be installed, please run the following command: